 3. Two (correct) foul calls in the last second of the Pitt-Butler fiasco

-4. Giving teams extra time-outs at the end of EVERY GAME to "check the clock" yet you really couldn't check of St. John's didn't step out of bounds at MSG?
+4. Giving teams extra time-outs at the end of EVERY GAME to "check the clock" yet you really couldn't check of St. John's didn't step out of bounds at MSG? - What's the best way to pick the brackets?
+Well, flipping a coin seems to be a good strategy early in the tournament!

 1. The "Coin Flip Bracket" was leading after the first round, selecting 20 of the 32 games correctly (4 were automatically picked without the flip of a coin, the four #1 seeds).